juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 * For Community Edition, volume credentials include metadata engine URL, object storage keys, and other options supported by the [`juicefs format`](https://juicefs.com/docs/community/command_reference#format) command.
 * For Cloud Service, volume credentials include Token, object storage keys, and other options supported by the [`juicefs auth`](https://juicefs.com/docs/cloud/reference/commands_reference/#auth) command.

-:::note
+:::tip

-* If you're already [managing StorageClass via Helm](#helm-sc), then the needed Kubernetes Secret is already created along the way, in this case we recommend you to continue managing StorageClass and Kubernetes Secret by Helm, rather than creating a separate Secret using kubectl.
+* If you're already [managing StorageClass via Helm](#helm-sc), you can skip this step as the Kubernetes Secret is already created along the way.
 * After modifying the volume credentials, you need to perform a rolling upgrade or restart the application pod, and the CSI Driver will recreate the Mount Pod for the configuration changes to take effect.
 * Secret only stores the volume credentials (that is, the options required by the `juicefs format` command (community version) and the `juicefs auth` command (cloud service)), and does not support filling in the mount options.
 If you want to modify the mount options, refer to ["Mount options"](#mount-options).